opalsecurity/opal-go/docs/ResourceRemoteInfo.md

 `func (o *ResourceRemoteInfo) HasOktaCustomRole() bool`

 HasOktaCustomRole returns a boolean if a field has been set.

+### GetTeleportRole

+`func (o *ResourceRemoteInfo) GetTeleportRole() ResourceRemoteInfoTeleportRole`

+GetTeleportRole returns the TeleportRole field if non-nil, zero value otherwise.

+### GetTeleportRoleOk

+`func (o *ResourceRemoteInfo) GetTeleportRoleOk() (*ResourceRemoteInfoTeleportRole, bool)`

+GetTeleportRoleOk returns a tuple with the TeleportRole field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTeleportRole

+`func (o *ResourceRemoteInfo) SetTeleportRole(v ResourceRemoteInfoTeleportRole)`

+SetTeleportRole sets TeleportRole field to given value.

+### HasTeleportRole

+`func (o *ResourceRemoteInfo) HasTeleportRole() bool`

+HasTeleportRole returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)